-Canada and the United States share a continent and are linked by deep economic ties, several common historical experiences, and many cultural similarities; they are also marked by real and important differences.
-The Canadian-American Studies major helps students to understand and navigate these similarities and differences, preparing them to engage key cultural, environmental, and economic issues in North America today and in the future
+Canada and the United States share a continent and are linked by deep economic ties, common historical experiences, and many cultural similarities; they are also marked by real and important differences.
+The Canadian-American Studies major helps students better understand the impact of these similarities and differences, as well as how they affect key cultural, environmental, and economic issues in North America today and in the future.

 Canadian-American Studies Degrees

 On its own, the major provides an excellent international and interdisciplinary course of study for students looking for a broad-based, liberal arts education.
 Through identified specializations, the major is also designed to combine with other majors to add depth and international expertise.

 A/HI 310 - Indigenous Arts of the Pacific Northwest

 ENVS 431 - Pacific Rim: Environment, Economy and Sustainability